KarlaGussnecker/Fitness--project/README.md

 <br>

 The idea of creating a Error page came from reading the React Router documentation where it mentions something similar and I of course decided to make a slightly funnier version.
-So in case there is a misspelling in the url this error page will pop up, but no worries as there is a home button on there to guide the user back to safety.
+So if there is a misspelling in the url this error page will pop up, but no worries as there is a home button on there to guide the user back to safety.

 <br>
 <br>